 Assessed and Supported Year of Employment

-- Caseloads start very low (40% of a full social worker) and slowly build in complexity to 90% by the end of the ASYE.
+- Reduced Caseload – caseloads start very low (40% of a full social worker) and slowly build in complexity to 90% by the end of the ASYE.

-- Baseline, 3 month, 6 month and 11 month with a moderation panel agreeing the results.
+- Regular Reviews – baseline, three month, six month and 11 month, with a moderation panel agreeing the results

-NQSWs are encouraged to explore their own history and background, and reflect on how these Social GRACES have shaped their worldview in order to be better able to understand the influence these have on their relationships with their children and families.
-In turn, understanding the Social GRACES of those service users gives the NQSW greater insight into how an individual's life and family may have come to be in a particular situation and their experiences of having social work involvement.
+NQSWs are also encouraged to explore their own history and background, and reflect on how their Social GRACES have shaped their world view.
+This helps practitioners to better understand their relationships with children and families.
+Social GRACES also offer insight into how an individual's life and family may have come to be in a particular situation, and their experiences of social work involvement.

-The diagramme below illustrates the path through the Newham ASYE.
-It is split into three review periods - 3 months, 6 months and 11 months.
-Each month of the first half of the year focuses on an area of practice following the Journey of the Child.
-The second half of the year gives the NQSW an introduction to Systemic Practice while building their experience in more complex safeguarding matters.
+The diagram below illustrates the path through the Newham ASYE, divided into three review periods.
+In the first half of the year, each month will focus on an area of practice following the Journey of the Child.
+The second six months offers NQSWs an introduction to Systemic Practice while building their experience in more complex safeguarding matters.

 Monthly Learning Cycles

-During the first six months, the learning cycle on the right is followed:
+During your first six months as an NQSW, you will follow the themed learning cycle on the right each month:

-- In the first week there is a half-day of training around the month's theme.
-This training covers purposeful recording, systemic engagement with service users around this theme, direct work, and common practice errors to avoid.
+- The month starts with a half-day training session on the month's theme, covering purposeful recording; systemic engagement with service users; direct work, and common practice errors to avoid

-- The NQSW and their manager identify experiential learning opportunities to undertake over the month around the theme, including observation, shadowing, joint work, recommended research, and reading relevant cases.
+- You and your manager identify themed experiential learning opportunities including observation; shadowing; joint work; recommended research, and reading relevant cases

-- At the end of the month, NQSWs attend a reflective peer group discussion facilitated by a systemically trained social worker.
-NQSWs have an opportunity to share and learn from each others' experiences.
-They are also able to raise any questions they might have about the ASYE with the Workforce Development Service Manager.
+- The month ends with a reflective peer group discussion facilitated by a systemically trained social worker, offering NQSWs an opportunity to share and learn from each other’s experiences and raise questions with the Workforce Development Service Manager

-During the second half of the year, NQSWs attend the 5-day systemic practice course.
-This is spread over 10 weeks, so training takes place more often; NQSWs and their managers still embed this learning into practice, and NQSWs still attend reflective group supervision at the end of each month.
+During the second half of the year, NQSWs attend a five-day systemic practice course, spread over 10 weeks.
+You will work with your manager to embed your learning into practice, and will continue to attend reflective group supervision at the end of each month.

 Intake and Location

-NQSWs are placed in service areas which deal directly with children and families.
-These can include Assessment, Safeguarding and Intervention, Children in Care and, if the NQSW has significant relevant previous experience, the Children with Disabilities Team (0-25).
-Their line manager is their ASYE Assessor.
-ASYE numbers are kept so that the ratio of NQSW to Social Worker should be no lower than 1 to 5.
+NQSWs are placed in service areas that deal directly with children and families, including Assessment, Safeguarding and Intervention, Children in Care and, if the NSQW has significant relevant previous experience, the Children with Disabilities Team (0-25).

-Intake in each service area is staggered so that there should always be NQSWs from each cohort.
-The "earlier" cohort will be helping to mentor the "newer" cohort in their teams and in so doing embedding their own learning.
+Intake is staggered across service areas to so that there should always be NQSWs from each cohort, with the earlier cohort helping mentor the newer cohort in their teams, and in turn embedding their own learning.

 Salary and Application

-12 month ASYE leading to Permanent SW role– Full time, flexible hours
+12 month ASYE leading to permanent social worker role, full time with flexible hours

 Location: Newham Dockside, E16 2QU

-- You must have been awarded an eligible social work qualification within the 24 months prior to your start date (April/May 2021 at the earliest).
+- Awarded an eligible social work qualification within the 4 years prior to your start date.

-- You must be registered with Social Work England prior to starting.
+- Registered with Social Work England prior to starting

-- You must be able to legally work in the UK for at least the 12 months following the start of the programme – we are not able to assist with visas or sponsorship.
+- Able to legally work in the UK for at least 12 months following the start of the programme (we are unable to assist with visas or sponsorship)

-- You must not have started an ASYE in another local authority (this can be checked with Skills For Care).
+- Not have started an ASYE in another local authority (this can be checked with Skills For Care)

-If you have any questions you can click here to contact Newham Children's Social Care's Recruitment Team.
+If you have any questions, please click here to contact Newham Children's Social Care's Recruitment Team.